maester365/maester/website/docs/tests/eidsca/EIDSCA.AP06.md

 ---
-title: EIDSCA.AP06 - Default Authorization Settings - User can joint the tenant by email validation
+title: EIDSCA.AP06 - Default Authorization Settings - User can join the tenant by email validation
 slug: /tests/EIDSCA.AP06
 sidebar_class_name: hidden
 ---

-# Default Authorization Settings - User can joint the tenant by email validation
+# Default Authorization Settings - User can join the tenant by email validation

 Controls whether users can join the tenant by email validation.
 To join, the user must have an email address in a domain which matches one of the verified domains in the tenant.